soma00333/profile/docs/work_experience/industry_technology.md

       <td>
         <ul>
           <li>Users reported seeing an error dialog on specific service pages after the migration.</li>
-          <li>I quickly found the issue was a JSON parsing error caused by an accidental data type change in a column.</li>
+          <li>I quickly found the issue.
+It was a JSON parsing error caused by an accidental data type change in a column.</li>
-          <li>I deployed a hotfix to handle the JSON parsing errors smoothly, restoring service availability.</li>
+          <li>I deployed a hotfix to handle the JSON parsing errors smoothly.
+This restored service availability.</li>
-          <li>I then changed the affected JSON column types back to their original UNSIGNED INT definition, completely fixing the compatibility issues.</li>
+          <li>I then changed the affected JSON column types back to their original UNSIGNED INT definition.
+This completely fixed the compatibility issues.</li>
         </ul>
       </td>
     </tr>
     <tr>
       <td><strong>Learning</strong></td>
-      <td>I learned how important it is to thoroughly test data type compatibility during database migrations, since even small changes can cause unexpected application errors.</td>
+      <td>I learned how important it is to thoroughly test data type compatibility during database migrations.
+Even small changes can cause unexpected application errors.</td>
     </tr>
     <tr>
       <td><strong>Skill</strong></td>